Journal Articles and Opinion Pieces

 Versions

-The AOV or preprint version is the author’s own write-up of research results and analysis that has been submitted for publication but has not yet had any value added to it by the publisher, such as review, formatting, copy-editing or technical enhancement.
-All drafts of a work prior to the Accepted Manuscript are considered preprints.
+The Author's Original Manuscript (AOM) or 'preprint' version is the author's own write-up of research results and analysis that has been submitted for publication but has not yet had any value added to it by the publisher, such as review, formatting, copy-editing or technical enhancement.
+All drafts of a work prior to the Accepted Manuscript are considered AOM versions/preprints.

 This is a preprint version of a work that was submitted for publication in [publication/collection citation details] (year), [collection name] IBFD.
 Changes may have been made to this work since it was submitted for publication.

-The Accepted Manuscript or postprint version is the author’s version of the manuscript that has been accepted for publication and may include any author-incorporated changes suggested through the processes of submission, review and editor-author communications.
-Accepted Manuscripts do not include other value-adding contributions of the publisher, such as copy-editing, formatting, technical enhancements and, if relevant, pagination.
-All versions of a work from the accepted version onward until the work is published are considered postprints.
+The Accepted Manuscript (AM) or 'postprint' version is the author's version of the manuscript that has been accepted for publication.
+This version may include author-incorporated changes suggested through the processes of submission, review and editor-author communications, but does not yet include any value-adding contributions by the publisher, such as copy-editing, formatting, technical enhancements and, if relevant, pagination.

 This is the author’s version of a work that was accepted for publication in [publication/collection citation details] (year), [collection name] IBFD.
 Changes may have been made to this work since it was submitted for publication.